Sarah Fila-Bakabadio

 Les Indes savantes, 2016.

-This study offers an original vision of a phenomenon ill-known beyond the controversial debates it sometimes arouses.
-It is a journey that, from churches in Washington to ghettos in New York, interrogates identity construction, memories and imaginaries of Africa.
+This study offers an original perspective on a phenomenon that remains largely misunderstood beyond the sometimes controversial debates it sparks.
+It is a journey that, from the churches of Washington to the ghettos of New York, examines the construction of identity, memories, and imaginaries of Africa.

 New issue of African Diaspora (Brill) is available: